-TEXAS IS LEADING THE FIGHT AGAINST CHILDHOOD AND ADOLESCENT CANCER By prioritizing childhood and adolescent cancer over the past eight years through recruiting world class childhood and adolescent cancer researchers to Texas, supporting collaborative research at Texas' leading institutions and early-stage companies, and focusing efforts on preventing cancer now and in the future, the state is leading the way to a healthier future for Texas' children and their families.
+TEXAS IS LEADING THE FIGHT AGAINST CHILDHOOD AND ADOLESCENT CANCER y prioritizing childhood and adolescent cancer through recruiting world class childhood and adolescent cancer researchers to Texas, supporting collaborative research at Texas' leading institutions and early-stage companies, and focusing efforts on preventing cancer now and in the future, the state is leading the way to a healthier future for Texas' children and their families.
 THE CHALLENGE The types of cancers that develop in children are often different from adult cancers and most treatments frequently cause significant lifelong side effects for childhood cancer survivors.

+Texas children and adolescents diagnosed with cancer in 2022

+Texas children and adolescents died from cancer in 2022

+Increase in childhood cancer rates in U.S. since 1975

+THE COMMITMENT

-THE COMMITMENT CPRIT's Oversight Committee, with the advice and input from our Advisory Committee on Childhood Cancer, established the discovery of improved treatments and cures for childhood and adolescent cancer as a statewide research priority in 2014.
+CPRIT's Oversight Committee, with the advice and input from our Advisory Committee on Childhood Cancers, established the discovery of improved treatments and cures for childhood and adolescent cancers as a statewide research priority in 2014.

+\$407,618,253

+CPRIT investment in childhood and adolescent cancer research -proportionally 3 times more than the national commitment

+218

+CPRIT-funded childhood cancer projects

+48 - 10,904

+CPRIT-funded childhood cancer clinical trials or studies and number of childhood cancer patients impacted

+\$20,000,000+

+CPRIT funding for research on Ewing's Sarcoma, a rare bone cancer afflicting children and adolescents

 CPRIT has been a powerful engine for driving childhood, adolescent and young adult cancer research in Texas, positioning the state as a national leader in the field while positively impacting patients and their families.

+Richard Gorlick, M.D.

-Richard Gorlick, M.D Chair CPRIT Advisory Committee on Childhood Cancers
+CPRIT Advisory Committee on Childhood Cancers

-CANCER PREVENTION & RESEARCH Institute of Texas cprit.texas.gov f 🖸 🖸 🖸 in Last Updated August 2022 CPRIT CHILDHOOD CANCER RESEARCH FUNDING IN ACTION Since 2010, CPRIT has awarded almost 200 grants totaling more than \$343 million for childhood and adolescent cancers to universities, research institutions, startup companies and community organizations throughout the state.
-The work of these researchers and clinicians is making current treatments more effective with fewer negative side effects, establishing Texas as a world leader in the fight against childhood and adolescent cancer.
+CPRIT CHILDHOOD CANCER RESEARCH FUNDING IN ACTION Since 2010, CPRIT has awarded over 200 grants totaling more than \$407 million for childhood and adolescent cancers to universities, research institutions, startup companies and community organizations throughout the state.
+The work of these researchers and clinicians is making current treatments more effective with fewer negative side effects, establishing Texas as a world leader in the fight against childhood and adolescent cancers.